KonradHoeffner/tempoguide/index.md

 #### Sideboarding:

+##### In

 <mtg-card name="Grafdigger's Cage"/>
 <mtg-card name="Faerie Macabre"/>
 <mtg-card name="Sheoldred's Edict"/>

-In: All graveyard hate (normally I have 2 mainboard and another 2 sideboard).
+All graveyard hate (normally I have 2 mainboard and another 2 sideboard).
 Don’t board in FoN as it’s not good against their fair plan and also avoid Consign to Memory, as they probably board out Animate Dead.

+##### Out

-Out: Shave Daze, Wasteland, maybe 1 Fatal Push if you don't see Voidwalkers.
+Daze, shave Wasteland, maybe 1 Fatal Push if you don't see Voidwalkers.
 All Barrowgoyfs as they are too dangerous to get reanimated against you.
 I used to board out 4 Wasteland but you need the mana against Daze and to crack clues and you want to keep them below 5-6 mana for hardcast FoW, and the Ghost Vacuum in case they being that in.

 Alternative: If you have 4 mainboard Dauthi Voidwalker, you can board out Force of Will instead and keep Barrowgoyfs.